-As per the order of Hon'ble Supreme Court of India order and the subsequent UGC circular, the curriculum.
+As per the order of Hon'ble Supreme Court of India order and the subsequent UGC circular, the Academic Council of the college decided to incorporate Environmental studies in the UG curriculum.
 The BOS in Computer Science has decided to include the 'IT and Environment' as full course in semester V.